There is nothing more beautiful than healthy hair. However, taking care of it is always tricky. Natural oils are here to

 Usage: Argan oil is known as ‘liquid gold.’
 It comes from Morocco argan tree, and it became famous thanks to the Moroccanoil brand.
 Argan oil is used in skin, hair, as well as in the cooking industry.

 Argan is one of the drugstore oils that is enriched with fatty acids, powerful antioxidants, vitamin E, oleic, and linoleic acids.
 It is mostly used as a leave-in, but you can also apply a significant amount after washing your hair.

 Argan’s protective features are great for colored hair.
 You should use this oil, especially in the summertime, since it is an excellent UV protector.
 This oil tends to reduce split ends, making your hair looks thicker and healthier.

-USDA certified cold-pressed Moroccan Argan Oil by Kate Blanc is the right choice.
-Another very effective alternative – Argan Oil for Hair Treatment by Arvazallia, which has somewhat more expressed aroma.
+USDA-certified cold-pressed Moroccan Argan Oil by Kate Blanc is the right choice.
+Another very effective alternative – Argan Oil for Hair Treatment by Arvazallia, which has a somewhat more expressed aroma.

 Hair Type: Good for all types, especially for dry and thick hair

 Usage: Olive oil is one of the most popular drugstore oils that is used for thousands of years.
 It found its way to the hair and skin industry since there are claims it adds shine to the hair and improves the look of the skin.

 Olive oil is rich in elements such as oleic acid, squalene, and palmitic acid.
 Their mutual feature is softening both hair and skin.
 This oil penetrates deeply into hair follicles and keeps it moisturized.

 There are no reservations when it comes to the amount of olive oil you should use.
 If you have long hair, you will need to put at least ¼ of a cup.

 Go for 100% pure, greek, cold-pressed, unfiltered, non-GMO Extra Virgin Olive Oil from Sky Organics, or opt for a perfect blend of olive, lavender, almond, and grapeseed oils with Vitamin E by Ancient Greek Remedy.
-People love this particular oil because of its blend, the aroma, and the way it makes the skin feel.
+People love this particular oil because of its blend, aroma, and the way it makes the skin feel.

 Hair Type: Best of all hair types